junxit/us-congress-bills-110/metadata.md

 - 2008-05-01 — Message on Senate action sent to the House.
 - 2008-05-01 — Received in the House.
 - 2008-05-01 — Referred to the House Committee on Energy and Commerce.
+- 2008-05-05 — Referred to the Subcommittee on Health.
+- 2008-09-17 — Committee Consideration and Mark-up Session Held.
+- 2008-09-17 — Ordered to be Reported by Voice Vote.
+- 2008-09-23 — Cleared for White House.
+- 2008-09-23 — Considered under suspension of the rules. (consideration: CR H8670-8671)
+- 2008-09-23 — DEBATE - The House proceeded with forty minutes of debate on S. 1760.
+- 2008-09-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-23 — Mr. Pallone moved to suspend the rules and pass the bill.
+- 2008-09-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8670-8671)
+- 2008-09-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8670-8671)